-Mabo Day is held in recognition of Eddie Mabo, the Torres Strait Islander man who led a ten year legal battle that ultimately resulted in the historic Mabo judgement13
+Mabo Day is held in recognition of Eddie Mabo, the Torres Strait Islander man who led a ten year legal battle that ultimately resulted in the historic Mabo judgement16.

-Coming of the Light Festival
+14.9 Coming of the Light Festival

-The Coming of the Light Festival is a significant day for many Torres Strait Islanders as it marks the day that the London Missionary Society first arrived on 1 July 1871, introducing Christianity to the region.
-Torres Strait Islanders are predominantly of Christian faith and celebrate this event with religious and cultural ceremonies across the Torres Strait Islands and mainland Australia14.
+The Coming of the Light Festival is a significant day for many Torres Strait Islanders as it marks the day (1 July 1871) that the London Missionary Society first arrived, introducing Christianity to the region.

+Torres Strait Islanders are predominantly of Christian faith and celebrate this event with religious and cultural ceremonies across the Torres Strait Islands and on mainland Australia17.